Elizabeth's Kitchen Diary

 What’s your favourite lamb dish on the menu?

 I like our lamb nawabi.
-I like the flavour of the coconut; it’s not like a korma though, it’s lightly spiced with just a little coconut and lemongrass.
-Once you add the yoghurt to it all the flavours start coming out.
+I like the coconut flavour; it’s not like a korma, though.
+It’s lightly spiced with just a little coconut and lemongrass.
+Once you add the yogurt to it, all the flavours start coming out.

 Chef Shirazul Islam from the Bengal Spice Indian Takeaway in Lerwick, Shetland, holding a lamb and spinach curry